HL7/cql-ig/input/pages/using-cql.md

 {: #conformance-requirement-2-14}

 1. Data type names referenced in CQL:
-    a. **SHALL** use PascalCase (unless dictated by the name of the type in the model)
+    1. **SHALL** use PascalCase (unless dictated by the name of the type in the model)
-    b. **SHALL NOT** use quoted identifiers (unless required because the name of the type in the model contains spaces or is otherwise not a valid identifier without quoting)
+    2. **SHALL NOT** use quoted identifiers (unless required because the name of the type in the model contains spaces or is otherwise not a valid identifier without quoting)

 For example: